 CONTACT YOUR LAWYER

 Just let him/her know that the offer papers will be faxed to them by your real estate agent.
-Of course, let your REALTOR® know who your lawyer of choice will be.
+Of course, let your REALTOR® know who your real estate lawyer of choice will be.

 CONTACT A HOME INSURANCE COMPANY